-- a) The committee shall consist of 4 members and 2 alternate members. - b) Three worker representatives will be elected by the unions - c) One employer representative will be appointed by the Production - d) One alternate worker representative will be selected from all union and non-union workers. - e) One alternate employer representative will be selected by the Production. - f) Co-chairs: The committee will elect co-chairs from its membership. - i.
+- a) The committee shall consist of 4 members and 2 alternate members. - b) Three worker representatives will be elected by the unions - c) One employer representative will be appointed - d) One alternate worker representative will be selected from all union and non-union workers. - e) One alternate employer representative will be selected from all employer areas. - f) Co-chairs: The committee will elect co-chairs from its membership. - i.
 The worker representatives shall select a co-chair. - ii.
 The employer representatives shall select a co-chair.